Parsa-Rajabi/CPSC-344/docs/project/milestone-1.md

 - make clear transitions between speakers
 - ensure every team member speaks
 - leave the audience understanding why this problem is worth investigating

+For practical guidance on team roles, meeting expectations, and coordination routines, see the [Group Work Resources](group-work-resources.md).